Aaliahaly/BINF6970-Final/sql/README.md

 # SQL Database Files

-This directory documents the SQL database files used to create, populate, export, and reconstruct the relational database for the TCGA Lower Grade Glioma multi-omics database project.
+This directory documents the SQL files used to build, populate, export, and reconstruct the MySQL relational database for the TCGA Lower Grade Glioma multi-omics database project.

 ---